raja-7-c/raja-7-c.github.io/_publications/2022-Arena-Bench.md

 of hallucination detection and sheds light on the cognitive processes employed by humans in identifying inconsistencies.'
-date: 2022-10-01
+date: 2023-10-01
-venue: 'Findings of Empirical Methods in Natural Language Processing.
-EMNLP 2023.'
+venue: 'Findings of Empirical Methods in Natural Language Processing, EMNLP '
 ---
 Detecting hallucinations in natural language processing (NLP) is a critical undertaking that